ga4gh-metadata/SchemaBlocks/doc/biosample.md

 # biosample

-In this schema, a "biosample" as source of the material of a molecular analysis (e.g. genomic array, sequencing) represents the main “biological item” against which molecular variants are referenced.
+In this schema, a "biosample" as the source of the material of a molecular analysis (e.g. genomic array, sequencing), represents the main “biological item” against which molecular variants are referenced.

 ## _id